techlaunch/quotes-api/README.md

 # The quotes API
-For the Project, you will need to use the following API (Application Programming Interface).
-The Quotes API can be called as follows:
+The Quotes API (Application Programming Interface) can be used as follows:

-## Get the list of quotes
+## Get all the quotes
 Use the following API entry point
 http://api.techlaunch.io/quotes/all.php